 Ian runs Kingfisher Coaching, helping leaders to develop their true strength so they can get the best of themselves and others.
 He does this through designing and delivering leadership development programmes, coaching, writing, blogging, keynote speaking, and publishing a podcast.

 Ian’s areas of deep expertise are strengths-based leadership (he is a Gallup-Certified Strengths Coach) and personal resilience.
 He wholeheartedly believes that everyone has talent, and anyone can shine, given the right lighting!
 He is a member of the European Mentoring and Coaching Council and the Association for Coaching.
 Prior to founding Kingfisher Coaching in 2009, Ian was Change Director for AstraZeneca R&D Finance, and he has extensive leadership experience in Informatics and change management.

-Ian is an OD Associate for the NHS, a trustee of Retrak (a charity helping street children across Africa), a member of CIPD Manchester branch committee, co-founder of Connecting HR Manchester, and founder of Connecting HR Africa.
+Ian is an OD Associate for the NHS, a member of CIPD Manchester branch committee, co-founder of Connecting HR Manchester, and founder of Connecting HR Africa.

 She works with individuals, teams, boards, and other diverse groups, supporting their development and learning with a range of approaches.
 Kathryn is a strong advocate of experiential learning and reflexive practice.
 She has designed and delivered a broad range of leadership programmes, including clinical leadership development, board development and aspiring director programmes.
 She has successfully established communities of practice and learning networks that provide places of learning, inquiry, peer support and reflection.
 When working one-to-one, her coaching style is challenging but empathetic, working holistically with clients to create ideas and craft new ways of thinking, seeing and being.
 Using penetrating questions as well as a range of creative methods, working with Kathryn is a rich client-centred and supportive experience.